European microstates: Sovereign Military Order of Malta

-The Sovereign Military Order of Malta is a Catholic lay order that is a traditional example of a sovereign entity under international law other than a state.
+The Sovereign Military Order of Malta is a Catholic lay order that is a sovereign entity under international law rather than a state.

 Unlike the Holy See, which is sovereign over the Vatican City, the Order has no territory.
 However, its headquarters, located in Palazzo Malta and Villa Malta, are granted extraterritoriality by Italy, and the same status is recognised by Malta regarding its historical headquarters, located in Fort St Angelo.
 The Order is the direct successor to the medieval Knights Hospitaller, also known as the Knights of Malta, and today operates as a largely charitable and ceremonial organisation.

-It has permanent non-state observer status at the United Nations, has full diplomatic relations, including embassies, with 100 states and is in more informal relationships with five others.
+It has permanent non-state observer status at the United Nations, has full diplomatic relations, including embassies, with 115 states, and is in more informal relationships with five others.
 It issues its own stamps, coins, passports, and license plates, and has its own army medical corps.